iansjk/ian.kim/src/pages/blog/checking-if-a-property-exists-on-a-javascript-object.md

 (Note that JavaScript as of ES5 has a notion of classes, but these are really syntactic sugar around the prototype model.)

-The object literal syntax `const foo = { someProperty: “someValue” }` always inherits from a prototype named `Object.prototype`; similarly,
+The object literal syntax `const foo = { someProperty: "someValue" }` always inherits from a prototype named `Object.prototype`; similarly,

 - array literals inherit from `Array.prototype`
 - string literals inherit from `String.prototype`